Up to 60% off sofas & mattresses — limited‑time deals.

 Is 84 inches too big for an apartment?

-Not automatically—what matters is doorway/turn clearance and preserving a real traffic lane.
+Not necessarily.
+What matters is the delivery path and a usable traffic lane.

 How many people can sit on an 84-inch sofa?

-Often two very comfortably, three if inside-seat width and arm design allow.
+Usually two very comfortably, and often three if the inside-seat width and arm design leave enough real space.

 What seat depth is “right”?

-The right depth lets you sit back with thigh support without hard pressure behind the knees.
+The right depth lets you sit back with thigh support without edge pressure behind the knees.

 Do higher backs always mean better support?